AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 2. Run the code using `fastapi dev main.py`.
 3. In VS Code, open the Command Palette using `Ctrl + Shift + P`.
 Choose `SQLite: Open Database` and click on `database.db`.
 With this, you will be able to view the table through `SQLite Explorer` -> `database.db` -> `book`.
 4. Create another Bruno request.
 Name it "Get All Books" and its method should be `GET`.
-5. Use the endpoint `/books` in the same base URL, It should look like this -> `https://127.0.0.1:8000/books`.
+5. Use the endpoint `/books` in the same base URL.
+It should look like this -> `https://127.0.0.1:8000/books`.
 6. Save and send the request.

 ![image](https://github.com/user-attachments/assets/aebbf96a-e34e-41d6-8b2e-9f6d3564a9c4)

-7. Verify and screenshot if the all the books are shown as the output in Bruno.
+7. Verify and screenshot if all the books are shown as the output in Bruno.

 ## Part 4: Path Parameters and Query Parameters